 Exceptions?
 Yes, showers

 While the above are the general rules, showers are an exception.

-Using smaller bathroom tiles in showers will mean there are more grout lines and therefore better traction.
+Using smaller tiles in showers will mean there are more grouting lines and therefore better traction.
 So, if you don’t like slipping, choose a smaller or mosaic tile, especially for the floor.

 Using two sizes of tiles can provide enough contrast to keep the room interesting without feeling overwhelming.

 Can you have too many styles or sizes?

 In a word yes.
 Remember the more you have, the busier your bathroom will feel.
 And if a bathroom feels really busy, it’s going to feel smaller.

 It’s likely that choosing between one and three styles and sizes will be enough to create interest.
 Then you can curate your bathroom for the season with accessories such as towels, flowers, soaps, and more.

 If that doesn’t excite you, then consider using a mosaic tile as a halfway border, around 1 metre up from the floor.
 This way you’re adding bright, colourful details but doing so in a subtle way.